Pre-Existing Medical Conditions Cover

 Frequently Asked Questions About Pre-Existing Medical Conditions

 | Are pre-existing medical conditions automatically covered? | Some common pre-existing medical conditions are covered automatically under our policy.
 This means you do not need to declare them and there is no additional premium.
-If your condition appears on our list of automatically covered conditions and these are the only medical conditions you have, no medical screening is required. |

 | Do I need to declare a medical condition for travel insurance? | Yes.
-With the exception of the conditions covered automatically, you must declare all medical conditions for which you have received treatment, medical advice, medication, or investigations within the last 12 months.
-Declaring medical conditions ensures your cover is valid and helps avoid issues if you need to make a claim. |
+With the exception of conditions covered automatically, you must declare all medical conditions for which you have received treatment, medical advice, medication or investigations within the last 12 months.

 | What happens if I don’t declare a medical condition? | If you do not declare a medical condition that requires disclosure, your policy may not provide cover for claims related to that condition.
-In some cases, this could mean you have no right to make a claim.
-To ensure you are fully protected while travelling, it’s important to declare all required medical information before you travel. |
+In some circumstances, this could affect your ability to make a claim.

 How Our Pre-Existing Medical Conditions Cover Works